jaklimoff/winchanger/README.md

-winchanger
+UIWindows Changer
 ==========

-AS3 simple-n-short framework to work with ui windows in your app
+Small AS3 OneClass Framework to work with UI Windows in flash application